affinidi/affinidi-trust-registry-rs/README.md

 ## Set up Environment

 Generate the required DIDs and keys for local deployment.
-The command will populate the secrets to the `.env.example` and `testing/.env.test.example`.
+The command will populate the secrets to the `.env` and `.env.test`.

 ```bash
 cargo run --bin generate-secrets --features dev-tools